-Glaucoma treatment often begins with eye drops or laser procedures, but in some patients surgery may be required to control eye pressure and protect vision.
+Glaucoma treatment often begins with eye drops or laser procedures.
+In some patients, surgery becomes necessary to control eye pressure and protect the optic nerve from further damage.

 What is MIGS?